khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         Partially supports
       </td>
       <td>
         <p>The product does not include prerecorded audio-only or video-only media.
-However, a user has the ability to upload their own media.
-In these cases, the user can also upload alternative media, such as a text transcript. <a href="https://docs.gitlab.com/ee/user/markdown.html">Learn more about GitLab Flavored Markdown</a>.</p>
+A user can upload their own media, and include alternative content, such as a text transcript by using <a href="https://docs.gitlab.com/ee/user/markdown.html">GitLab Flavored Markdown</a>.</p>
       </td>
     </tr>
     <tr>